 Gaskets and seals

-If you are finding that none of these are the issue it could be that you have a broken rubber seal or a defective gasket.
+If you are finding that none of these is the issue, it could be that you have a broken rubber seal or a defective gasket.
 Over time these can dry out and need to be replaced.
 This is a common occurrence in older homes.
-If the smell is strongest from the base of your toilet bowl it could be that you need to replace the wax seal on the toilet.
+If the smell is strongest from the base of your toilet bowl, it could be that you need to replace the wax seal on the toilet.
 To repair these, call a plumber to inspect for any seals that need to be replaced.

 Clogged plumbing vent stack

 This is known as a vent stack or plumbing vent pipe.
 If you have a clogged vent pipe, then the gases have nowhere to escape and will come back into your house.